junxit/us-congress-bills-115/bill.md

   - **(4)** the term “Liability Convention” means the Convention on the International Liability for Damage Caused by Space Objects (signed at Washington, Moscow, and London on March 29, 1972, ratified by the United States on October 9, 1973; 24 UST 2389); and
   - **(5)** the term “Outer Space Treaty” means the Treaty on Principles Governing the Activities of States in the Exploration and Use of Outer Space, including the Moon and Other Celestial Bodies (signed at Washington, Moscow, and London on January 27, 1967, ratified by the United States on October 10, 1967; 18 UST 2410).

 ## § 3.
-Certificates to operate space objects
+Certification to operate space objects

 Title 51, United States Code, is amended by adding at the end the following: